 - The Pennsylvania SPCA’s Humane Law Enforcement team will continue answering calls to rescue animals from cruelty and neglect.
 Should you witness animal abuse in these, or any other times, please contact our cruelty department at 866-601-SPCA or firstname.lastname@example.org.

-In the meantime, each of our locations and MLAR are working toward establishing special adoption and foster services that are unique to that location, particularly if this situation lasts beyond two weeks.
-Please continue to follow each location’s social media accounts (Pennsylvania SPCA, PSPCA Danville Center, PSPCA Lancaster Center, Main Line Animal Rescue) for the most up to date information.
+- Please continue to follow each location’s social media accounts (Pennsylvania SPCA, PSPCA Danville Center, PSPCA Lancaster Center, Main Line Animal Rescue) for the most up to date information.

 Foster and Volunteer